Nikon D300S vs D3400

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D3400 provides a better video resolution than the D300S.
 It can shoot movie footage at 1080/60p, while the D300S is limited to 720/24p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D300S and the D3400 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Nikon D300S and Nikon D3400 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The viewfinder in the D300S offers a wider field of view (100%) than the one in the D3400 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D300S has a higher magnification (0.63x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+The adjacent table lists some of the other core features of the Nikon D300S and Nikon D3400 along with similar information for a selection of comparators.

-So how do things add up?
-Is there a clear favorite between the Nikon D300S and the Nikon D300S?
+So what conclusions can be drawn?
+Is the Nikon D300S better than the Nikon D3400 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D300S: